1Password/scim-examples/beta/aws-ecsfargate-cfn/README.md

 curl --header "Authorization: Bearer mF_9.B5f-4.1JqM" https://scim.example.com/Users
 ```

-Replace `mF_9.B5f-4.1JqM` with your bearer token and `scim.example.com` with the domain name of your SCIM bridge.
+Replace `mF_9.B5f-4.1JqM` with your bearer token and `scim.example.com` with the domain name of your SCIM bridge in the example above.

+> **Note**
+   >
+   > 💻 If you saved your bearer token as an item in your 1Password account, you can [use 1Password CLI to pass the bearer token](https://developer.1password.com/docs/cli/secrets-scripts#option-2-use-op-read-to-read-secrets) instead of writing it out in the console.
+For example: `--header "Authorization: Bearer $(op read "op://Private/bearer token/credential")"`

 <details>
 <summary>Example JSON response</summary>